Galois actions on homotopy groups

-In Section \ref{profinitesn}, we recall standard definitions of pro-finite and pro-$L$ homotopy types, and then establish some fundamental results.
-Proposition \ref{cohochar} shows how Kan's loop group can be used to construct the pro-$L$ completion $X^{\hat{L}}$ of a space $X$, and Proposition \ref{piclasstohat} describes homotopy groups of $X^{\hat{L}}$.
+In Section \ref{profinitesn}, we recall standard definitions of pro-finite homotopy types and homotopy groups, and then establish some fundamental results.
+Proposition \ref{cohochar} shows how Kan's loop group can be used to construct the pro-finite completion $\hat{X}$ of a space $X$, and Proposition \ref{piclasstohat} describes homotopy groups of $\hat{X}$.

+Section \ref{review} reviews the pro-algebraic homotopy types of \cite{htpy}, with the formulation of multipointed pro-algebraic homotopy types from \cite{mhs}, together with some new material on hypercohomology.

-We adapt these results in Section \ref{algtypes} to define non-abelian cohomology of a variety with coefficients in any simplicial algebraic group over $\mathbb{Q}_{l}$.
-It is then possible to apply the machinery developed in \cite{htpy}, giving a non-nilpotent generalisation of the $\mathbb{Q}_{\ell}$-homotopy type of Weil II (\cite{Weil2}), and showing conditions under which we may recover \'etale homotopy groups from this (Theorem \ref{etpimal}).
-Explicitly, if $\pi_1X$ is algebraically good, and the higher homotopy groups have finite rank, then the higher pro-algebraic homotopy groups are just $\pi_n^{\et}X\ten_{\hat{\Z}}\Q_l$.
-For complex varieties, we also compare the pro-algebraic \'etale and analytic homotopy types.
+We adapt these results in Section \ref{algtypes} to define non-abelian cohomology of a variety with coefficients in a simplicial algebraic group over $\mathbb{Q}_{\ell}$.
+The machinery developed in \cite{htpy} applies to give a pro-$\Ql$-algebraic homotopy type, which is a non-nilpotent generalisation of the $\mathbb{Q}_{\ell}$-homotopy type of Weil II (\cite{Weil2}).
+Its homotopy groups are $\ell$-adic schematic homotopy groups, and Theorem \ref{etpimal} gives conditions for relating these to \'etale homotopy groups.
+Explicitly, if $\pi_1X$ is algebraically good (see Definition \ref{relgood2}), and the higher homotopy groups have finite rank, then the higher homotopy groups of the pro-$\Ql$-algebraic homotopy type are just $\pi_n^{\et}X\ten_{\hat{\Z}}\Ql$.
+For complex varieties, we also compare the pro-algebraic homotopy types associated to the \'etale and analytic topologies.

 Section \ref{rftypes} contains technical results showing how to extend the machinery of Section \ref{algtypes} to relative and filtered homotopy types.
 The former facilitate $p$-adic Hodge theory, while the latter are developed in order to study quasi-projective varieties.
 We also explore what it means for a pro-discrete group to act algebraically on a homotopy type.
 In Section \ref{galoisactions}, we investigate properties of homotopy types endowed with algebraic Galois actions.